absorpheus/ts-repl/README.md

 ### Installation

 First, install dependencies with `npm`.

 ```bash
 npm install
 ```

 Open the project in VSCode:

 ```bash
 code .
 ```

+### Install recommended extensions

+The workspace includes a list of suggested extensions to enhance your development experience.
+When you open the project in VSCode, it will prompt you to install these recommended extensions.

+If the notification doesn't show up you can manually open up Recommended Extensions settings as follows:

+- Open the command palette CMD + Shift + p
+- Type Show Recommended Extensions

+All the extensions can be installed together or only required extensions can be installed.

+The following extensions are suggested:

+- Error Lens (usernamehw.errorlens) – Highlights errors and warnings directly in your code.

+- TwoSlash Queries (orta.vscode-twoslash-queries) – Enables TypeScript annotations and inline queries.

+- Pretty TypeScript Errors (yoavbls.pretty-ts-errors) – Improves the readability of TypeScript error messages.

+- Prettier (esbenp.prettier-vscode) – A popular code formatter for consistent styling.

 ### Keybindings